iamWebLuk/Chat_App/README.md

 node -v
 ```

-to check if Node Package Manager(npm) correct installed, type
+to check if Node Package Manager(npm) is correctly installed, type

 ```
 npm -v